alexkranias/qwen-code-ipc/docs/development/deployment.md

 There are two distinct build processes used, depending on the distribution channel:

-- **NPM publication:** For publishing to the NPM registry, the TypeScript source code in `@qwen-code/qwen-code-core` and `@qwen-code/qwen-code` is transpiled into standard JavaScript using the TypeScript Compiler (`tsc`).
+- **NPM publication:** For publishing to the NPM registry, the TypeScript source code in `@qwen-code/qwen-code-core` and `qwen-code-ipc-cli` is transpiled into standard JavaScript using the TypeScript Compiler (`tsc`).
 The resulting `dist/` directory is what gets published in the NPM package.
 This is a standard approach for TypeScript libraries.

 - **GitHub `npx` execution:** When running the latest version of Qwen Code directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
 This script uses `esbuild` to bundle the entire application and its dependencies into a single, self-contained JavaScript file.
 This bundle is created on-the-fly on the user's machine and is not checked into the repository.